poissonconsulting/tuv-x/docs/source/configuration.rst

 Radiative Transfer
 ------------------

-Radiative transfer describes how the radiation field is calculated.
+Radiative transfer specifies how the radiation field is calculated.
 The general format for radiative transfer is: